Product

 Which printer is best for your idividual use case?

-If you want a premium, carefree, and easy-to-use package, go for the X1C (+ AMS).
+If you want a premium, carefree, and easy-to-use package, go for the X1C (+ AMS2).

 The integrated LiDAR system with automatic filament calibration works great, and the touchscreen interface allows for easy use.
 The camera for timelapses and monitoring has a better resolution than other models.
 An active carbon filter also reduces odors while printing.